BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 The `dataclass` decorator generates a constructor with default arguments that match the class attributes.
 After that you can modify the class attributes and it has no effect on the constructed objects.
+It seems like `dataclasses` are what the original author of the code I encountered was hoping for.